Magnetism in Gemstones

 "Opposite" fields attract (north to south).
 "Like" fields repel (north against north, south against south).

 Why Are Gems Magnetic?

-In this website, we use the term "magnetic" informally to refer to any gem that shows visible attraction to a magnet.
+In this website, we use the term "magnetic" generically to mean "paramagnetic", referencing the type of magnetism exhibited by most gems that show visible attraction to a magnet.
 Magnetic susceptibility is the scientific term for the degree to which any material is attracted to or repelled by a magnetic field.
 Nearly all references to magnetism found in gemological literature tell us that very few gemstones are magnetic, but this is misleading information based on testing with traditional magnets that are relatively weak.
 With the aid of strong neodymium magnets in conjunction with the floatation method, we have discovered that a large percentage of gemstones show a measurable degree of magnetic attraction.

 Magnetic gems are attracted to a magnet because of the metals dissolved within them.
 The degree of attraction can be noted as weak, moderate, strong, drags or picks up.
 Many gems are not "magnetic", meaning they are not attracted to a magnet, and these show an inert or diamagnetic response.
 We can separate one type of gem from another, and sometimes identify a gem, simply by observing which response a gem shows when the magnetic field of an N52 grade neodymium magnet is applied.

 2) Friction, which causes resistance to movement of a gem when the gem is attracted to a magnet, is mostly eliminated.
 There are a couple of ways to reduce friction: the pendulum method, and the floatation method.
 The old pendulum method is a less sensitive method because it is hampered by the gravitational weight of the gem, and it is also more cumbersome to use.
 We use only the simplest and most effective method: floatation of the gem on a raft in water (see page 2 of How to Use a Magnet for details).